Jaladhar Mahato, PhD

 ● Designed a strategy to construct susceptibility spectra from SM rotational fluctuation.

-Roy J Carver Bioscience Postdoctoral Research Associate
+Roy J Carver Bioscience Innovation Postdoctoral Fellow

-Location: Department of Chemistry, Iowa State University (Advisor: Prof. Jacob W. Petrich)
+Department of Chemistry, Iowa State University

 ● Investigated nanostructures in ionic liquids using confocal FCS with time-correlated single-photon counting (TCSPC).